-Foster youth, and related subgroups such as homeless students, are identified by school personnel through the registration and enrollment process and supported through coordinated activities with other entities/agencies, identified according to the needs of the specific situation.
+Foster youth, and related subgroups such as homeless students, are identified by school personnel through the registration and enrollment process, and supported through coordinated activities with other entities/agencies, identified according to the needs of the specific situation.
 Once students have been identified, students will be indicated in PowerSchool, and the Alliance Home Office will work with the school staff (usually the School Operations Manager) to locate additional support services on a case by case basis.
 The students will be provided with tutoring, counseling, transportation and coordination of services as needed to best meet their individual needs using the COST Process (Coordination of Services Team) made up of an administrator, counselors, school psychologist, and other certificated personnel as relevant, such as a classroom teacher.
 A quarterly evaluation of academic performance for all students in this subgroup will be implemented by the administration and counselor to assess the level of response to services, and adjustments to curriculum will be made as necessary to nurture a positive environment.

-"A Typical Day at Alliance Judy Ivie Burton Technology Academy High School"
+"A Typical Day at Alliance Marine-Innovation and Technology 6-12 Complex"

 A visitor to the school will observe the school's core beliefs and values in practice on a typical day by "shadowing" any randomly selected student.
-Students arrive by 7:30 a.m., all wearing the Alliance Burton Tech logo uniform.
-Scholars come from various directions with some students walking to school from a close by neighborhood, commuting on the dash and metro, and some students are dropped off by parents.
+High school students arrive by 7:30 a.m. and middle school students arrive by 7:45 a.m., all wearing the Alliance MIT logo uniform.
+Scholars come from various directions with some students walking to school from the neighborhood, commuting via school-provided bus transportation, and some students are dropped off by parents.

-The counselors and a school administrator greet and supervise students as they arrive.
+The counselors and a school administrator greet students asking if they are "READY," to which the students respond, "Always READY!"
+Staff then supervise students as they wait in the MPR and quad areas for the staff of school.
 Students gather on campus in a safe, calm, welcoming atmosphere that reflects the diversity of the community and the school's focus on getting ready for college.
-Scholars are exposed to a college going environment as college pennants or bulletin boards are displayed throughout classrooms and an 8 x 10 poster of the college the teacher attended as students enter into the classroom.
+Scholars are exposed to a college going environment as college pennants or bulletin boards are displayed throughout classrooms and in the hallways.